abdul2801/The-Cursed-Console/README.md

 Eg :
 ```
-First bg pallete correst to dark blue which is 0x02.
+First bg pallete corresponds to dark blue which is 0x02.
     0x02 + 64 = 66 -> ASCII value of B
     ... and so on
 ```